 Signature of the Cooperation Agreement

 The Cooperation Agreement was signed by Rosa Pavanelli, General Secretary of the PSI, and José Esteban Castro, Coordinator of the WATERLAT-GOBACIT Network, during the 11th PSI Inter-American Regional Conference (IAMRECON) that took place in Mexico City on 20 April 2015.
+It was ratified and extended at the end of the first three-year period in 2018.

 Text of the Cooperation Agreement